vygr/ChrysaLisp/README.md

 message passing behind a familiar streams based API.

 A Common Lisp like interpreter is provided.
-This is available from the command line, via the command 'lisp'.
-To build the entire system type (make), calculates minimum compile workload, or (make-all) to do everything regardless, at the Lisp command prompt.
+This is available from the command line, via the command `lisp`.
+To build the entire system type `(make)`, calculates minimum compile workload, or `(make-all)` to do everything regardless, at the Lisp command prompt.
 This Lisp has a C-Script 'snippets' capability to allow mixing of C-Script compiled expressions within assignment and function calling code.
 An elementary optimise pass exists for these expressions and more will be done shortly.
+Both the virtual assembler and C-Script compiler are written in Lisp, look in the *sys/code.inc*, *sys/func.inc*, *sys/x64.inc* and *sys/vp.inc* for how this is done.
+Some of the Lisp primitives are constructed via a boot script that each instance of a Lisp class runs on construction, see *class/lisp/boot.lisp* for details.
+The compilation and make environment, along with all the compile and make commands is created via the Lisp command line tool in *cmd/lisp.lisp*, again this auto runs for each instance of the `lisp` command ran from the terminal.
+You can extend this with any number of additional files, just place them after the lisp command and they will execute after the *cmd/lisp.lisp* file and before processing of stdin.

 Network link routing tables are created on booting a link, and the process is distributed in nature, each link starts a flood fill that eventually reaches